 - The roof is leaking.
 Yes we know that it is really an emergency, but we cannot get a roofer to come out to repair a roof at night in the rain.
 However, we do consider this a very high priority and want to know about it immediately.
 So please put a bucket or a trash can under the leak to avoid floor problems and additional water damage, and call our office (863-422-0077) to leave specific information.
 We will check out the roof for obvious damage and then schedule the roofer to come out and make the repairs.
 The more information you leave us (what room the leak was in, whether more than one leak, etc.) the easier it will be to find and repair quickly.
 Note: The roofers must have a non-rainy day to make the repairs.

 - Extermination.
 Most of our units are exterminated regularly once per quarter.
 The chemicals have a 90-day residual.
 If you see any bugs that are alive but act as if they’ve been poisoned, the chemical is doing its job; no need to call.
 However, if you see active live bugs, call our main line (863-422-0077).

 - Noisy neighbors.
 We suggest that you first talk to the neighbor.
 If this does not work, call the police.
 You have a right to quiet.
-In addition, please send us an email though this website with the particulars.
+In addition, you may also send us an email through this website with the particulars.